jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 Arguments are passed by [value](https://play.golang.org/p/LoFTsgS3BUQ).
 A goroutine can access only data within its active frame (a slice of the stack) so the argument needs to be copied upon a function call.
 This is a mechanism for isolating memory mutations.
 It also means that if you need to mutate data you need to use a pointer.

 ## Solving problems with software

+Solve one problem at a time, don't be overwhelmed by everything.

 Steps: